paramvora-capmatch/capmatch-dev/ONLYOFFICE_POC_SETUP.md

 ### Basic Workflow

-1. **Upload Documents**
+1. **Prepare Sample Documents**
-   - Click "Choose Files" button
-   - Select one or more documents (DOCX, XLSX, PPTX, PDF, etc.)
-   - Documents will appear in the uploaded list
+   - Ensure you have `sample.docx`, `sample.xlsx`, `sample.pptx`, and `sample.pdf` files in the `/public/samples` directory of your project.

 2. **Edit Documents**
+   - On the POC page, a list of the sample documents will be displayed.
-   - Click "Edit Document" on any uploaded file
+   - Click "Edit Document" on any file to open it in the OnlyOffice editor.
    - The OnlyOffice editor will open in the same page
    - Make changes to the document
-   - Changes are auto-saved by OnlyOffice
+   - Changes are auto-saved by OnlyOffice.
+Check your Next.js application console to see callback logs when a document is saved.

 3. **Close Editor**
    - Click "Close Editor" to return to the document list
-   - You can edit another document or upload more
+   - You can then edit another document.

 ### Supported File Formats